 3. Arbequina olive tree

 This tree stands out because it doesn’t need much attention.
-Even if the leaves tend to drop, just put a wide plant saucer under the pot.

 There are plates and other items you can purchase to catch the leaves when they fall.
 What’s more, they’re inexpensive and easy to clean.

 - You don’t need to water this tree a lot or follow a strict schedule.